mohapakram/Memory-Game/README.md

 # Memory Game Project

-## How to play

-1. open `index.html` file in your browser.
-1. start clicking on cards to show them.

-## Dependencies
-1. bootstrap
-1. google fonts

-# Mint Signup Page Clone

 > This is a javascript memory game, you simply win the games when you match all cards.